Table of contents

 - Click Import.

 TIP: Always maintain an accurate scale between the Vuforia targets and the physical prints or objects.
-Using targets that deviate in size from the real-life object you wish to track might impact the tracking quality.
+Using targets that deviate in size from the real-life object might impact the tracking quality.
 See Virtual Scene Scale in Unity for more information.